 IFD: Can you tell us about your career path in the world of apparel?

 After I completed my accounting major, I was prepared to pursue my CPA.
-But my life took a different turn after a summer spent working at my father’s apparel manufacturing company (now known SS International, Gurgaon) made me realize how much I enjoyed working on garments.
-I decided to join NIFT [National Institute of Fashion Technology] and continued working in a factory to really understand the garment creation process in depth.
+But my life took a different turn after a summer spent working at my father’s apparel manufacturing company (now known as SS International, Gurgaon) made me realize how much I enjoyed working on garments.
+I decided to join NIFT [National Institute of Fashion Technology] and continued working in a factory to understand the garment creation process in depth.

 I decided to move to New York to pursue FIT, however, I had to find a full-time job to support my living expenses and school fees.
 My first job was with an import house called Viva Sportswear, it was a great stepping stone to known apparel brands.

 FIT gave me an opportunity for a fully paid internship with Liz Claiborne.
 Getting an acceptance letter for the program was one of my happiest days.
 Liz Claiborne about 20 years back was a great name to work with.
 I left my job at Viva, and I still remember the CEO being supportive of my decision.
 I learned my biggest asset was going to be building relationships and networking.
 In just a few months, my former manager at Viva referred me for my first technical design job at J.Crew.